“What is an AI agent?”

 Architecture matters more than component quality.

-Research on incident response found that multi-agent orchestration achieved 100% useful decisions.
+Drammeh (2025) studied incident response and found that multi-agent orchestration achieved 100% useful decisions.
 Single agents?
 Just 1.7%.
+Same model.
+Same tools.
+Different architecture.
+Massive difference in results.

 Think of an orchestra.
 Talented musicians without a conductor make noise, not music.
 Coordination transforms individual skills into something greater.